Neck and Shoulder Pain – Tight Upper Trapezius

 Increased jobs in seated positions, or the amount of hours spent studying/ behind a computer have led to frequently seen “hunched” shoulders.
 This automatically shortens the upper trapezius and places the middle and lower portions in a lengthened position meaning they are difficult to activate.

 Alternatively, repetitive movements overhead often leads to fatigue, and with increased fatigue biomechanics tend to falter.
 The middle and lower traps will begin to switch off leading to more effort for the upper trapezius.
-To adapt to the effort required, upper trapezius commonly shortens to create a passive mechanism to stabilise your shoulder.
+To adapt to the effort required, the upper trapezius commonly shortens to create a passive mechanism to stabilise your shoulder.

-Whilst this seems optimal for the body to do in that position, it creates poor positioning and limits the ability for the middle and lower trapezius to activate.
+Whilst this seems optimal for the body to do in that position, it creates poor positioning and limits the ability of the middle and lower trapezius to activate.
 Without targeting the trapezius tightness, pain ensues and subsequent weakness of the other portions occurs.
-This tightness can also contribute to impingement of surrounding structures, which may lead to further symptoms of complications.
+This tightness can also contribute to the impingement of surrounding structures, which may lead to further symptoms of complications.

 Tightness of the trapezius muscle not only causes pain in the shoulder and neck, but also can be a leading contributor to tension headaches.
 To find out more about tension headaches visit here:

-If you are currently or have previously experience any neck or shoulder pain, please call us on 1800 992 999 or email to [email protected], to book an appointment with one of our experienced physiotherapists today!
+If you are currently or have previously experienced any neck or shoulder pain, please call us on 1800 992 999 or email to [email protected], to book an appointment with one of our experienced physiotherapists today!